sergeshustoff/dikt/README.md

 ### Why another DI?
 Variety is a good thing, and this library is a bit different from other available multiplatform solutions.
 It's not better, just different and might be more useful in some cases and less useful in others.

-#### Other viable solutions:
+#### Other solutions:

 [Kotlin-inject](https://github.com/evant/kotlin-inject) - incredibly powerful DI framework with Dagger-like api;

 [Koin](https://github.com/InsertKoinIO/koin), [Kodein-DI](https://github.com/Kodein-Framework/Kodein-DI) and [PopKorn](https://github.com/corbella83/PopKorn) - service locators with great versatility, but without compile time error detection that we used to have in Dagger;

-[Dagger](https://github.com/google/dagger) - most popular DI framework for Android, but doesn't support multiplatform yet.
+[Dagger](https://github.com/google/dagger) - most popular DI framework for Android, but it doesn't support multiplatform yet.

 ## Installation